DuarteCarvalhoo/DEIprocessing/README.md

 ### Scrath Install

 Version of DEIprocessing already in the IDE Processing.
 [Download](https://github.com/DuarteCarvalhoo/DEIprocessing/releases/download/DEIprocessingClassroom/processing-4.0b1.zip).
+You only have to unzip it.

 Give us some feedback [here](https://forms.gle/Qq7pGnjcNYU9mrMz7).